avendesora/pythonbible/README.md

 ### Optional Dependencies

-If the [defusedxml](https://github.com/tiran/defusedxml) library is installed, pythonbible will use it to parse XML files rather than the builtin xml.etree libary.
+If the [defusedxml](https://github.com/tiran/defusedxml) library is installed, pythonbible will use it to parse XML files rather than the builtin xml.etree library.

 To install pythonbible with all optional dependencies, use the following command.